gauntface/gaunt.dev/content/blog/2011/02/05/nokia-nokia-nokia.md

 ---
 title: "Nokia Nokia Nokia"
-excerpt: "I attended a Nokia event in London, here we have some notes as well as comments on the way Nokia positioned themselves at the event."
+description: "I attended a Nokia event in London, here we have some notes as well as comments on the way Nokia positioned themselves at the event."
 mainImage: "/images/blog/2014/06/16/6082117463-f01f7b1273-o.jpg"
 primaryColor: "#613e24"
 date: "2011-02-05T14:53:28-08:00"